June 21, 2018

 - You have to inspire and equip your staff or citizens, so they know how they can help build your brand.

 - The difficult moments are the moments that define you as a brand.
 If your staff doesn’t know what set of values to uphold and what decisions to make your brand is at risk.

 The supplement for this episode includes:

-- A photograph of one of Edmonton’s Statements of Encouragement which help express the brand characteristics through inspiring statements of encouragement which also serve as calls to action to do things that intrinsically Edmontonian.
+- A photograph of one of Edmonton’s Statements of Encouragement, which helped express the brand’s characteristics through inspiring statements of encouragement which also serve as calls to action to do things that intrinsically Edmontonian.
+Click here to see.

 Thanks for listening

 - If you have a question or episode topic idea leave a message here.